 Email email@example.com to schedule a consultation or make a request.

 In addition to online course development, ELS provides ongoing support for instructors and students in online courses.
 We also continually seek ways to improve support for academic technologies that are used to help meet learning goals and improve student and instructor experience.
 Finding time to research or experiment with technology is a challenge.
 Whether you are looking for a quick fix or want to plan something larger, we are here to help.

-All SPH courses can integrate the SPH Moodle Template, which is grounded in best practices for course design, and has been tested at the University’s usability lab and built in consultation with the SPH student advisory board for e-learning.
+All SPH courses can integrate the SPH Canvas Template, which is grounded in best practices for course design, and has been tested at the University’s usability lab and refined during the Canvas pilot.

 Flipped, hybrid, blended courses and technology integration

 E-Reserves/Digital course packs